arjunthazhath2001/one-data-solutions/task1/README.md

 ### 🧱 Step 1: Created Jenkins Docker Setup

-We started by writing a `Dockerfile.jenkins` to run Jenkins locally using Docker.
+I started by writing a `Dockerfile.jenkins` to run Jenkins locally using Docker.
 This image was based on the official Jenkins LTS and included Docker CLI tools so Jenkins could run Docker commands inside the container.

 ```dockerfile
 FROM jenkins/jenkins:lts